microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

 _Solution architecture_

 Accelerometer data from the device is transmitted to an Azure IoT Hub.
 An Azure Function transforms the raw accelerometer data into *flight data* denoting airspeed, heading, altitude, latitude, longitude, pitch, and roll.
-The destination for that data is a pair of Event Hubs — one that you set up, and one that is shared by every pilot in the room.
-Events from the "private" Event Hub are consumed by a client app running on your laptop that shows the position and attitude of your aircraft.
+The destination for that data is a pair of Event Hubs — one that you set up, and one that is shared by your peers or the simulator drones.
+Events from the your Event Hub are consumed by a client app running on your laptop that shows the position and attitude of your aircraft.
 The events sent to the shared Event Hub go to a Stream Analytics job that analyzes fast-moving data for aircraft that are in danger of colliding and provides that data to the client app and the ATC app.
 When your aircraft comes too close to another, it turns red on the screen, and a warning appears on the screen of your MXChip.
 To top it off, Microsoft Cognitive Services translates the warning into the language of your choice.

 The goal of this lab is to get the device up and running and sending events to an Azure IoT Hub.
 Let's get started!